Vedant2254/EHR-LockChain/Readme.md

 ### Cryptography

-1. `crypto` - use for symmetric encryption of data
+1. `crypto` - use for symmetric encryption of data.

 2. `@metamask/eth-sig-util` - used for asymmetric encryption using public keys of users, decrypting using user's private key, signing data using user's private keys, verifying data integrity using user's public key.

 ### File storage

 1. `web3.storage` - is used to programmatically upload and retrieve data from IPFS network.

+### Contract interaction

+1. `wagmi` - is used to interact with contract, read and write data to contract using contract functions.

 ## Files and file formats in textual format